Which anatomical term refers specifically to the region at the ba... | Channels for Pearson+

 1

-Step 1: Understand the anatomical terms provided in the question.
-Each term refers to a specific region of the body: 'Cervical' refers to the neck region, 'Frontal' refers to the forehead, 'Occipital' refers to the back of the head, and 'Temporal' refers to the sides of the head near the temples.
+Step 2: Recall the anatomical terms associated with different regions of the skull.
+For example: 'Occipital' refers to the back of the head, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head near the temples.

-Step 2: Focus on the question, which asks for the anatomical term specifically referring to the region at the back of the neck.
-This requires distinguishing between the neck and the head regions.

-Step 3: Recall that the term 'Cervical' is associated with the neck, including the back of the neck, while 'Occipital' refers to the back of the head, not the neck.
+Step 3: Match the description 'back of the head' with the correct anatomical term.
+The occipital region is located at the posterior aspect of the skull, specifically at the back of the head.

-Step 5: Conclude that the correct anatomical term for the region at the back of the neck is 'Cervical'.
+Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital.'

 Watch next